Know Your Host: Why It Matters That Azerbaijan Is Hosting the COP29 Climate Summit

 Our Latest Reporting

-In the run-up to this year’s COP29 event, we’re reporting on the summit itself.
+In the lead-up to this year’s COP29 event, which runs from November 11 to 22, 2024, we’re reporting on the summit itself.

 For example, did you know that nearly every official Azerbaijani partner of the COP29 — whether the Silk Way airline or the Azersun food producer — has some tie to the country’s ruling family?